hack-technicolor/hack-technicolor/docs/Unlock.md

 1. We're going to use a DJA0231 from Telstra, although other gateways with external 4G USB dongles should also work.
 2. The modem interface has been configured to be bridged to LAN1 Ethernet port.
 3. The main WAN connection is going to be over VDSL with DHCP.
 Other WAN types like Ethernet over PPPoE would also work with small modifications to interface names used to the config.
-4. For simplicity, We're going to dedicate two distinct LAN ports to main and cellular WAN connections.
+4. For simplicity, we're going to dedicate two distinct LAN ports to main and cellular WAN connections.
 It is possible to use a single one with proper VLAN setup.

 ### Confirm bridge mode is working